columnflow/columnflow/docs/practices.md

 # also import the SelectionResult class
-from columnflow.selection import SelectionResult
+from columnflow.selection import SelectionResult from columnflow.production.cms.mc_weight import mc_weight

+# import the functions to combine the selection masks
+from operator import and_
+from functools import reduce

 # maybe import awkward in case this Selector is actually run
 from columnflow.util import maybe_import
 ak = maybe_import("awkward")
+np = maybe_import("numpy")

+from collections import defaultdict, OrderedDict

 # First, define an internal jet Selector to be used by the exposed Selector